-The figure below shows an example of a typical architecture for a workstation connected to a network.
+The figure below shows a high level example of an architecture for a workstation connected to a network.

-The physical layer and data link layer will generally be implemented in hardware on the Network Adaptor card this card is generally connected to the system I/O bus.
+The physical layer and data link layer will generally be implemented in hardware on the network adaptor card; this card is generally connected to the system I/O bus.
 Data is transferred to and from the host's main memory over the I/O bus.

-When a packet arrives from the network, before it is delivered to an application running on the CPU various sources of delay are incurred, including:
+When a packet arrives from the network, before it is delivered to an application running on the CPU, various sources of delay are incurred, including:

-- Number of clock cycles required for implementing required protocols.

-- Buffering in the network adapter card to match line speeds.

-- Time to acquire the I/O bus

-- Transmission time on the I/O bus

-- Type of memory access e.g. DMA or PIO

-- Interrupt processing time (time

-- Number of times message must be read across CPU bus.
+- Number of clock cycles required for implementing the required protocols. - Buffering in the network adapter card to match line speeds. - Time to acquire the I/O bus. - Transmission time on the I/O bus. - Type of memory access e.g. DMA (direct memory access) or PIO (programmed I/O). - Interrupt processing time (time for CPU to respond to interrupt generated by network adapter) - Number of times the message must be read across CPU bus.